-Twenty-four standing committees of the House, each to consist of 27 members except the Committee on Appropriations, which shall consist of 37 members, are hereby created.
-In addition, there are hereby created 46 standing subcommittees.
+Twenty-four standing committees of the House, each to consist of 25 members except the Committee on Appropriations, which shall consist of 37 members, are hereby created.
+In addition, there are hereby created 50 standing subcommittees.

-All standing committees shall consist of 16 members of the majority party and 11 members of the minority party, except the Committee on Appropriations which shall consist of 22 members of the majority party and 15 members of the minority party.
+All standing committees shall consist of 15 members of the majority party and 10 members of the minority party, except the Committee on Appropriations which shall consist of 22 members of the majority party and 15 members of the minority party.
 The quorum for each of the standing committees and subcommittees shall be no less than the majority of said committees.
 The following are the standing committees and subcommittees thereof:

 - (1) Aging and Older Adult Services

 - (a) Subcommittee on Care and Services

 - (b) Subcommittee on Programs and Benefits

 - (2) Agriculture and Rural Affairs

 - (3) Appropriations

-- (a) Subcommittee on Health and Welfare
+- (a) Subcommittee on Health and Human Services

 - (b) Subcommittee on Education

 - (c) Subcommittee on Economic Impact and Infrastructure

 - (d) Subcommittee on Fiscal Policy

 - (e) Subcommittee on Criminal Justice

+- (f) Subcommittee on Government and Financial Oversight

 - (4) Children and Youth

 - (5) Commerce

 - (a) Subcommittee on Financial Services and Banking

 - (b) Subcommittee on Housing

 - (c) Subcommittee on Economic Development

 - (d) Subcommittee on Small Business

+- (e) Subcommittee on Automation and Technology

 - (6) Consumer Affairs

 - (a) Subcommittee on Public Utilities

 - (b) Subcommittee on Telecommunications

 - (7) Education

 - (a) Subcommittee on Basic Education

 - (b) Subcommittee on Higher Education

 - (c) Subcommittee on Special Education

+- (d) Subcommittee on Career and Technical Education

 - (8) Environmental Resources and Energy

 - (a) Subcommittee on Energy

 - (b) Subcommittee on Mining

 - (c) Subcommittee on Parks and Forests

 - (9) Finance

+- (a) Subcommittee on Tax Modernization and Reform

 - (10) Game and Fisheries

 - (11) Gaming Oversight

 - (12) Health

 - (a) Subcommittee on Health Facilities

 - (b) Subcommittee on Health Care

 - (13) Human Services

 - (a) Subcommittee on Mental Health

 - (b) Subcommittee on Drugs and Alcohol

 - (14) Insurance

 - (15) Judiciary

 - (a) Subcommittee on Crime and Corrections

 - (b) Subcommittee on Courts

 - (c) Subcommittee on Family Law

 - (16) Labor and Industry

 - (17) Liquor Control

 - (a) Subcommittee on Licensing

 - (b) Subcommittee on Marketing

 - (18) Local Government

 - (a) Subcommittee on Boroughs

 - (b) Subcommittee on Counties

 - (c) Subcommittee on Townships

 - (19) Professional Licensure

 - (20) State Government

 - (a) Subcommittee on Government Operations

 - (b) Subcommittee on Federal-State Relations

 - (21) Tourism and Recreational Development

 - (a) Subcommittee on Arts and Entertainment

 - (b) Subcommittee on Recreation

 - (c) Subcommittee on Travel Promotion, History and Heritage

-- (22) Transportation
+(22) Transportation

 - (a) Subcommittee on Highways

 - (b) Subcommittee on Public Transportation

 - (c) Subcommittee on Transportation Safety

 - (d) Subcommittee on Aviation

 - (e) Subcommittee on Railroads

-- (23) Urban Affairs
+(23) Urban Affairs